 Different Materials

-They can be constructed from various materials, including metals (such as stainless steel or brass) for industrial applications and plastics for more corrosive or chemical environments.
+They can be made from a variety of materials, including metals (such as stainless steel or brass) for industrial applications and plastics for corrosive or chemical environments.
+Ball valves are available in a wide range of materials and sealing options, making them more resistant to contaminated media than most other types of valves.

 Ball valves are commonly used in a wide range of industries, including oil and gas, water and wastewater, chemical, pharmaceutical, and general manufacturing.
 Their simple design, ease of operation, and reliability make them popular for controlling the flow of fluids in many applications.